BYUHPC/grade/README.md

 ### Tests

-As it stands, there are no tests `grade`'s functionality, and I haven't even tried using the `python` hook.
-Using `grade` itself to do the testing would probably be a good idea.
+As it stands, the tests of `grade`'s functionality are primitive.

 ### Compiled Languages